 Your care team may recommend other screening tests depending on your personal circumstances.

 Below, you can learn about the different types of screening tests for colorectal cancer.

 A colonoscopy is a test in which a thin, flexible tube with a light and a video camera on its tip is placed in your colon to search for polyps.
-It’s the most effective way to detect them.
-Your treatment team will prescribe a clear-liquid diet and medication to clear out your bowel during the 24 hours before the procedure.
-You’ll also be sedated during the exam.
+It’s the most effective way to find them.
+Your care team will prescribe a clear-liquid diet and medication to clear out your bowel during the 24 hours before the test.
+You’ll be sedated during the exam.
 Your doctor can usually remove any polyps that are detected, which then go to a pathologist (a doctor who specializes in diagnosing disease) for examination and analysis.Back to top

 A flexible sigmoidoscopy is similar to a colonoscopy.
 The main difference is that your doctor uses a shorter tube to examine the lower part of your colon.Back to top

-A fecal immunochemical test (FIT) also screens for colon cancer by detecting blood in the stool.
-Unlike more traditional fecal occult blood testing, you don’t have to follow a special diet before the test.
+A fecal immunochemical test (FIT) screens for colon cancer by detecting blood in the stool.
+Unlike a fecal occult blood test, you don’t have to follow a special diet beforehand.
 FIT reacts to a part of the hemoglobin molecule (a protein found in red blood cells).
-If an abnormality is detected, you may need to undergo a colonoscopy for further management.
-This test is also called immunochemical fecal occult blood test.Back to top
+If an abnormality is detected, you may need to have a colonoscopy to remove it.
+FIT is also called an immunochemical fecal occult blood test.Back to top

 A stool DNA test screens for cancer by looking for gene changes and blood in a stool sample.
 You do not need to follow a specific diet before submitting a sample.
 Like other stool tests, if an abnormality is detected, you may need to have a colonoscopy to remove it.Back to top